EmeraldSlash/RbxMouse/README.md

 local function customFilter(result, params, origin, direction)
 	return
  	   (result.Instance.Name == "HitMe") and
       (result.Instance:GetAttribute("CanHit") == true)
 end

-local ray = {
-	-- Will not find any hits further than 512 studs.
-	MaxDistance = 512;
-	-- Raycast from center of the screen.
+-- Raycast from the center of the screen and with a max distance of 512 studs. local ray = RbxMouse:GetRay(512, workspace.CurrentCamera.ViewportSize/2)
-	Position = workspace.CurrentCamera.ViewportSize/2;
-}

 -- No raycast params, so it will hit anything as long as the customFilter function accepts the hit. local result = RbxMouse:GetTarget(nil, customFilter, ray)